 If it is a ducted range hood, you must disconnect the range hood from the ductwork.
 You must deviate from existing ductwork before removing the range hood.
 Therefore, it should be removed from the ductwork and separated from there.

 Step 6 – Remove the Conduit or Cable Connectors

-Spin the fittings that hold the cable or conduit in their wiring compartments.
+Spin the fittings that hold the cable or conduit in their wiring compartments of the hard wired range hood.
 Some fittings have a clip on the inside.
 Rotate them to loosen them.
 Ensuring the hood has not connected to any ductwork with screws, you might be able to do so later if you cannot remove the mounting bracket from the hood.